aprilwebster/conversation-simple/README.md

    ```

 ## Setting up the Tone Analyzer service

-1. Make sure you have logged in to your Bluemix account using Cloud Foundry.
-For more information, see [the Watson Developer Cloud documentation](https://www.ibm.com/watson/developercloud/doc/getting_started/gs-cf.shtml).

 1. Create an instance of the Tone Analyzer service in the IBM cloud: